 National Indigenous Peoples Day in Surrey

 The National Indigenous Peoples Day event in Surrey used take place at Holland Park.
-However, the event happened at a new location in 2023.
+However, the event moved to a new location last year.

-Last year’s celebrations took place at the Bill Reid Millennium Amphitheatre which is part of the Cloverdale Rodeo Fairgrounds located at 17728 64 Avenue.
-The event typically runs from 3:00 pm until 8:00 pm on June 21st.
+The celebrations now happen at the Bill Reid Millennium Amphitheatre which is part of the Cloverdale Rodeo Fairgrounds located at 17728 64 Avenue.
+The event typically runs from 2:00 pm until 7:00 pm on June 21st.

-The Surrey event usually includes welcoming and closing ceremonies, a community barbeque, live entertainment and more.
-It’s typically a big event!
+The Surrey event includes opening and closing ceremonies, a community kitchen, live entertainment and more.
+It’s a big event.
 Several thousand people attend most years, there are dozens of vendors and community stalls, and the entertainment is extensive.

 Bill Reid Gallery (in Vancouver)